Learn How To Get a Private Investigator License in Alabama

 Alabama Private Investigator Associations

-- Alabama Private Investigators Association (APIA) – The Alabama Private Investigator’s Association (APIA) is dedicated to bringing one voice to all investigator’s in the State of Alabama and common standards and training.
-The APIA’s website has information on members, association’s by-laws, committees, meetings, and contact information.
+Once you get a license, I recommend joining the Alabama Private Investigators Association (APIA).
+Mainly, the association is dedicated to bringing one voice to all investigators in Alabama and common standards and training.
+The APIA’s website has information on members, the association’s by-laws, committees, meetings, and contact details.
 The APIA lobbied heavily to encourage the state to begin regulating private investigators.